Paul A. McCraven, Chair

 In 2004, she returned to New Haven, ultimately establishing Outreach Property Management, the residential property management company of which she is president and CEO.
 In 2011, she established the Outreach School of Real Estate to train and license real estate professionals, and in 2006 the Outreach Foundation, a nonprofit that advocates for affordable housing for low- and moderate-income families.
 She is a member of several professional, civic, minority and professional organizations.

-Connecticut/Western Massachusetts and Hudson Valley/Metro New York markets.
-In her role, LaKisha is responsible for executing on KeyBank’s Community Benefits Plan and Community Reinvestment Act (CRA) compliance.
+LaKisha Jordan serves as the Corporate Responsibility Officer for KeyBank’s Connecticut, Massachusetts and Hudson Valley markets.
+In her role, LaKisha oversees a broad community engagement strategy, which includes Community Reinvestment Act (CRA) compliance and execution of KeyBank’s $16.5 billion National Community Benefits Plan.
 Additionally, LaKisha works closely with local KeyBank leadership and community organizations in partnership on critical community issues impacting the respective markets.

-LaKisha has more than fifteen years of experience in financial services and banking.
+LaKisha has more than Eighteen years of experience in financial services and banking.
 She joined KeyBank in 2016 as a Relationship Officer for the Commercial Banking team.
-LaKisha holds a MBA and BS from Southern Connecticut State University with concentrations in psychology, sociology, and public health.
+Prior to KeyBank, LaKisha spent 9 plus years at Bank of America in various roles in Commercial Banking.
+LaKisha holds a Master’s in Business Administration and a Bachelor of Science from Southern Connecticut State University with concentrations in psychology, sociology, and public health.

 Dr. Wilson Luna

 Mimi M. Lines